Student Rights & Responsibilities Office

 Prepare your appeal

-• Your educational goal
+• Your academic plan and educational goals

 Required to Withdraw appeal form